 His research interests focus on interpersonal relationships in the workplace, toxic workplaces, leadership, improvisation/risk taking, change management and entrepreneurship.

-Pedro Neves is Assistant Professor at Nova SBE.
+Pedro Neves is Associate Professor at Nova SBE.
 He received his PhD from ISCTE-IUL and later went to the University of Delaware for a Post-Doc.

 He has published in several international journals, including the Human Relations, Journal of Applied Psychology, Journal of Business Ethics, Journal of Occupational and Organizational Psychology and The Leadership Quarterly.
 He also published/edited four books, including Comportamento Organizacional no Século XXI: Diálogos entre a gestão e a academia (RH Editora, 2013).
 His main research interests include leadership and followership (particularly its dark side), job insecurity and perceptions of the economic crisis, interpersonal relationships in the workplace, organizational change management and entrepreneurship.

 He teaches Organizational Behavior, Persuasion and Negotiation and Entrepreneurship at Nova and collaborates with the Angola Business School (ABS).
 He is also the academic coordinator of the Management Acceleration Program (Nova SBE Executive Education).